RishiRamraj/The-Rules-of-Investment/README.rst

 212. The secret of sound investment is a large margin of safety.
 #.
 A margin of safety does not guarantee profit; it protects from loss.
 #.
 No one can predict the future.
 #.
-You can never eliminate is the risk of being wrong.
+You can never eliminate the risk of being wrong.
 #.
 You can only predict something that is predictable.
 #.
 Hindsight profits are missed opportunities.
 Ignore them.
 #.
 Nothing important recurs exactly.